ggirelli/pygpseq/README.md

 To uncompress a set of tiff, use the `tiffcu -u` command.
 To compress them use the `tiffcu -c` command instead.
 Use `tiffcu -h` for more details.

+#### Convert a nd2 file into single-channel tiff images

+Use the `nd2_to_tiff` tool to convert images bundled into a nd2 file into separate single-channel tiff images.
+Use `nd2_to_tiff -h` for the documentation.

 License
 ---